 THE RIGHT WASHING TOOLS

 You need a good bucket with about 12 litres capacity.
 We use a bucket known affectionately as BOB, the Bowden’s Own Bucket, with all our care care kits.
 It is great quality and made in Australia.
-(BOB won an Australian design award in 2004.. yes - a bucket won a design award!!)
+(BOB also won an Australian design award in 2004..
+Yes, a bucket won a design award!!)

-One feature I always love with the Mitt is the way you can stick your hose into the open end of the mitt, turn it on and as the water streams out quickly, it thoroughly cleans the mitt.
+One feature you will love with the Mitt is how you can stick a hose into the open end of the mitt, turn it on and clean it out as the water streams through the mitt.
 This is great for when you have finished and in case you somehow drop the mitt.
-(Yes, I have proved that it is possible.)
+(Yes, I have proved it is possible.)

 BE SAFE ON WHEELS

-You need to clean those wheels: Make sure to use only a separate cloth or our Microfibre wheel cloth for –obviously - cleaning the wheels.
+You need to clean those wheels: Make sure to use an entirely separate cloth or our Microfibre wheel (and lower body) cloth for –obviously - cleaning the wheels.
 Our cloth has a unique weave that can really get in and clean, but does it SAFELY.
 Perfect for those polished or painted alloys so prevalent nowadays.
 It is made in red for a genuine reason - so you do not use it by mistake on anything else except the wheels.
-Brake dust is quite harmful and you do not want to be getting it in any other cloth, especially your Love Glove mitt or Muffy.
-Do not use the wheel cloth for anything else but cleaning wheels!
+Brake dust is quite hard to remove from any cloth and can build up over time, you really do not want to be getting it in any your paint cleaning tools, especially your Love Glove mitt or Muffy.
+Likewise the same goes for the lower body parts on your car,

 USE GOOD WATER